lejost/amazon-birds-occupancy-trends/README.md

 **Stage 1 — Data preparation (mine, scripts 0–3):** read and clean the raw BirdNET detections, validate and cluster the recording sites, standardize site/date/species names against the official South American bird taxonomy, and organize everything into the detection and effort arrays that the model needs.

-**Stage 2 — Hierarchical model (collaborator's, scripts 4–7):** format the arrays as binary detection data, specify and run the JAGS multi-species dynamic occupancy model, and check its goodness of fit.
+**Stage 2 — Hierarchical model** format the arrays as binary detection data, specify and run the JAGS multi-species dynamic occupancy model, and check its goodness of fit.

 **Stage 3 — Analysis & reporting (mine, scripts 6b, 8–11):** take the model's posterior chains and turn them into interpretable results — parameter estimates, temporal-trend tables, species-richness figures, and effect measures comparing forest types and engines.